Chart Color Schemes

 Development

 Footscray has recorded approximately 501 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 2,507 homes have been approved, with an additional 14 approved so far in FY26.
-On average, 1.1 new residents per year arrived for each new home over these five years, suggesting a balance between supply and demand.
+Over the past five financial years, from FY21 to FY25, 2,507 homes were approved, with a further 15 approved so far in FY26.
+On average, about 1.1 new residents arrived per year for each new home over these five years, suggesting a balanced supply and demand dynamic that supports stable market conditions.

 Frequently Asked Questions - Development